Dasmariñas: Burol

 On the eastern part of Dasmariñas, we can find Barangay Burol which is 3 km away from the city center.
 The complete name of barrio Burol is Pansol-Burol.
 Pansol is a Tagalog word meaning aqueduct, while Burol, also a native word, means mound.
 Even though there are no historical records about its establishment, it is safe to say that it was formed during the Spanish period due to the presence of ruins of old Spanish houses and sugarmills.
-The families of Quillao and Beltran are the first ones to settle in this place.
+The Quillao and Beltran families were the first to settle in this place.
 This barangay became the hide-out of the Katipuneros/revolucionarios.
-During the Japanese occupation, there are some Dasmarineños who were killed in this place.
+During the Japanese occupation, there are some Dasmarineños who were killed here.
 They were Alfredo Purificacion, Pedro Calupad, Jose Yñota, Victor de Jesus and Angel Olaes.
 The Japanese soldiers also planted several cotton trees on the area.

-Now, this place is considered one of the richest barangay in Dasmariñas City because of the influx of commercial and business establishments within the area.
+Now, this place is considered one of the richest barangay in Dasmariñas City because of the influx of commercial and business establishments in the area.
 Many schools and colleges can be found here such as the Southern Luzon College, International English Center, CavSU Learning Center Dasmariñas City and many others.
-Adjacent to the place is the Emilio Aguinaldo College.
+Adjacent to the barangay is Emilio Aguinaldo College.
 Numerous subdivisions and villages are also located in this area.
-Also there are low rise and high rise condominiums found here such as Ivy League Residences, The One Dasmariñas Place and SMDC Green 2 Residences Dasmariñas.
+There are also low rise and high rise condominiums found here, such as Ivy League Residences, The One Dasmariñas Place and SMDC Green 2 Residences Dasmariñas.

-Also found in this area is Governor Dominador Mangubat Avenue (formerly known as congressional road) this is a tree lined urban corridor, which is famous for businesses like residential condominiums, pharmacy & clinics, bars & restaurants, salon & spa, institutions and other commercial strip.
+Governor Dominador Mangubat Avenue (formerly known as congressional road) is also found here.
+This road is a tree lined urban corridor, and it is famous for businesses like residential condominiums, pharmacies, clinics, bars, restaurants, salons, spas and others.
 It also houses several universities and colleges, bestowing the area as the University Belt of Cavite.

-The new proposed Dasmariñas Government Center is now being built in this Barangay.
-That includes Kolehiyo ng Lungsod ng Dasmariñas (KLD), Grandstand, Football field with track oval, City Of Dasmariñas Arena (COD Arena), City of Dasmariñas Boxing Gym and the new City of Dasmariñas Socio Economic and Multi purpose Building (New City Hall).

-Also adjacent to the place is the new urban public park named Promenade Des Dasmariñas situated along the Imus river.
+The New Dasmariñas Government Center is located on this Barangay.
+This development includes Kolehiyo ng Lungsod ng Dasmariñas (KLD), Grandstand, Football field with track oval, City Of Dasmariñas Arena (COD Arena), City of Dasmariñas Boxing Gym and the new City of Dasmariñas Socio Economic and Multi purpose Building (New City Hall) The new urban public park named Promenade Des Dasmariñas is nearby situated along the Imus river.
 Soon it will have a commercial establishments and new development within the new government complex.

-Only one barangay is located in this district, its namesake, Barangay Burol Main.
+There are four barangays is located in this district, which are: